 Skip to main content

-Tell the agent what to do and what to return.
 A task defines the input it accepts, the output it produces, and the work the agent performs on the source.
-You write the schema, Deck handles everything else.
-Every task run returns the same structured output regardless of which source it runs against.
+You write the schema and task goal, Deck handles everything else.
+Every task run returns the same structured output regardless of which source it runs against, you only need a single task for every source.

 How tasks fit in

 Tasks belong to an agent.
-When you run a task, you provide a connection and the task input defined by its schema.
-Deck creates a task run that executes the work.
-Workflows can chain multiple tasks into a single execution.
+When you run a task, you provide the task input defined by its schema and either a source or a credential.
+Deck creates a session and a task run that executes the work.

 Creating tasks

-Tasks can be created in the Dashboard with prompting or from a template.
-They can also be created through the API.
+Tasks can be created in the Console with prompting or through the API.
 Once created, you reference them by ID in your API calls.

 Read vs. write